marhthing/CBT_PHP/replit.md

 This project is a Computer-Based Testing (CBT) Portal designed for secondary schools.
 Its primary purpose is to provide a comprehensive platform for administering online tests.
 Key capabilities include secure test management, a robust question bank, detailed result tracking, and real-time test administration.
 The system features role-based access for students, teachers, and administrators, aiming to streamline the testing process in an educational setting.

-## Migration Status: COMPLETED (August 3, 2025)
+## Migration Status: COMPLETED (August 3, 2025 - 3:26 PM)
 Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database integration.
 Database schema deployed with proper password hashing and all authentication verified working.
+Student results functionality tested and working with sample data.

 ### Latest Data Setup (August 3, 2025 - 12:48 PM)
 ✓ **Complete Sample Data**: Added 15 subjects, 3 terms, 3 sessions, and 3 teacher assignments